-State Bank of India (Canada) (the "Bank") is a wholly owned subsidiary of State Bank of India (The "parent bank") and is licensed to operate in Canada as a bank with full banking powers under the Bank Act (Canada) as a foreign bank subsidiary.
+State Bank of India (Canada) (the "Bank") is a wholly owned subsidiary of State Bank of India (the "parent bank") and is licensed to operate in Canada as a bank with full banking powers under the Bank Act (Canada) as a foreign bank subsidiary.
+The Bank has no subsidiaries or entities for consolidation.
 The Bank's registered office is at 200 Bay Street, Suite 1600, Toronto, Ontario M5J 2J2, Canada.
 The Bank is involved in corporate and retail banking.